-The credential qualifier is protected using methods that are dependent on the type of the certified decryption key.
+The challenge is protected using methods that are dependent on the type of the certified decryption key.
 The general method is described in clause 24.
 Additional methods appropriate to RSA keys are described in B.10.4 and additional methods appropriate to ECC key are in C.6.4.
 The protection process produces an encrypted blob, an HMAC over the blob, and a secret value that can only be recovered by the certified decryption key.

-TPM2\ActivateCredential() is used to access the credential qualifier.
+TPM2 ActivateCredential() is used to access the challenge.
 The TPM recovers the secret value and uses it to generate the keys necessary to decrypt and validate the HMAC and encrypted blob.
-If the credential qualifier is recovered successfully, and the key being certified by the credential is loaded on the TPM, then the contents of the credential qualifier are returned to the caller.
-They may then use that value to complete the key certification.
+If the challenge is recovered successfully, and the key being certified by the credential is loaded on the TPM, then the challenge is returned to the caller, and then provided to the CA. After the CA validates the challenge, it can issue the certificate for the key

-The protection process used for credential qualifiers is almost identical to the process used for key import.
+NOTE 3 The protection process used for the challenge is almost identical to the process used for key import.
 In order to make sure that there is no misuse of the encrypted structures, an application-specific value is used in the key recovery process.
-In the case of a credential qualifier, the label "IDENTITY" is used in the KDF that generates the keys (symmetric and HMAC) from the seed value.
+In the case of a challenge, the label "IDENTITY" is used in the KDF that generates the keys (symmetric and HMAC) from the seed value.

-TPM2\ActivateCredential() associates a credential with any object.
-The choice of attributes for an Object to be certified is at the discretion of the CA. Because a unique identifier for the Object is included in the integrity hash, the TPM enforces the credential's accessibility only if the Object matches the criteria set by the CA as expressed in the object identifier.
+TPM2_ActivateCredential() can operate on any Object.
+The choice of attributes for an Object to be certified is at the discretion of the CA. Because a unique identifier for the Object is included in the integrity hash, the TPM enforces the challenge's accessibility only if the Object matches the criteria set by the CA as expressed in the object identifier.